serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Last but not the least, let's dive into the performance of our Serverless GraphQL endpoint.
 We can measure the E2E latency of the API call by adding the network delay, AWS API Gateway response time and AWS Lambda execution time which includes execution time of the backend query.
 For this analysis, my setup consists of:

-Baseline Dataset: 500 Users,  5000 Tweets (10 tweets per user) where each user record is less than 1 KB in size.
+_Baseline Dataset_: 500 Users,  5000 Tweets (10 tweets per user) where each user record is less than 1 KB in size.

-Region: All the resources were created in aws us-east-1, and API calls were made from 2 EC2 nodes in the same region.
+_Region_: All the resources were created in aws us-east-1, and API calls were made from 2 EC2 nodes in the same region.

-Lambda Memory size = 1024 MB
+_Lambda Memory size_ = 1024 MB

 #### Lambda execution time with DynamoDB backend: